-Veterans Assistance Supportive Housing (VASH) vouchers: LHA will only verify the applicant is not listed on a state sex offender register all other Criminal History disqualifications are not considered under the VASH program.
+Veterans Assistance Supportive Housing (VASH) vouchers: LHA will only verify the applicant is not subject to a lifetime registration requirement under any state sex offender registration program.
+Criminal History disqualifications are not considered under the VASH program.

 - F. Repayment/Vacate Owing Requirements: LHA will check the "vacate owing" lists for LHA and other PHAs.
 Applicant/Participant must be in compliance with LHA repayment agreement requirements.
 All other PHA and/or HUD funded Housing Assistance Programs must have all debt repaid prior to placement on the waiting list.
 See Termination/Denial Section XIX C (6) "Owes". - G. Verifications: All information verifying the applicant is eligible must be provided within sixty (60) calendar days prior to LHA issuance of a voucher to the applicant.